-The best way to ensure you’ll you’ll be invited again is to leave your host’s home as you found it.
+The best way to ensure you and your pet will be invited again is to leave your host’s home as you found it.
 Bring a spare sheet to cover the bedding if you know your pet will insist on sleeping with you.
-Pack your lint roller to remove any fur your pup may leave on the sofa.
+Pack your lint roller and remove any fur your pup might leave on the sofa.
 And be sure to pick up and dispose of your dog’s waste in the yard.

 7. Keep your cool.

 Remember that your pet picks up on and reacts to your feelings.
 Excitement, anxiety, and stress are common emotions we humans feel when we travel.
 Paying close attention to your state of mind is important, because those are the vibes your pup is receiving.

 If you find yourself feeling tense, take a breath, relax, and remember traveling together is fun.
 Rushing around is a sure way to turn up the pressure, so don’t over commit yourself.
 And leave a few minutes earlier than necessary for any scheduled events.